DaCuteRaccoon/Amazon/_/Haribo Gummi Candy.md

 ### [St. Diarrhea's Day Massacre](https://www.amazon.com/gp/customer-reviews/R2K00WGEQIW2Y4)

 I purchased these “Gummy Bears” thinking “Sounds like a nice purchase, 5 Lbs. of delicious candy for a decent price..
 Can’t go wrong.”
-Unfortunately I had to learn the hard way..
+Unfortunately I had to learn the hard way.
 IT CAN GO VERY WRONG!!
 First of all, I made the mistake of not reading the reviews before my purchase, and that was a mistake I will live with for the rest of my life due to the trauma I received after eating two handfuls of these.
 I was excited to try these first time and I will say this, they were surprisingly tasteful for being “Sugar Free” and I regretfully decided to try less than two handfuls within 5 minutes before I had to make a run to Walmart to purchase a few things that didn’t include a stockpile of toilet paper.
 Within 15 minutes of consuming these high powered laxatives, my stomach was making noises that I should have seen as a message from God warning me, “You should turn back around and go home.”
 I excused the funny feeling in my stomach, as I was on a mission to replace a Keurig machine that broke from Walmart.
 Yes I said it, “WALMART.”
 As I parked my car, I felt my stomach growing more agitated by the minute making gurgling noises that struck me as unusual but I proceeded into the store as I really wanted a new coffee machine...

 GOD HELP ME.